Inspiring and fun bathroom paint ideas to inspire any wash space

 Bathroom paint ideas

-‘Often the smallest room in the home, the bathroom has for too long become the victim of the ‘all white makes it look bigger’ design philosophy,’ says Justyna Korczynska, Colour Consultant at Crown.
+‘Often the smallest room in the home, the bathroom has for too long become the victim of the ‘all white makes it look bigger’ design philosophy,’ says Justyna Korczynska, colour consultant at Crown.
 ‘Thankfully upcoming trends embrace a more creative and bold approach to what can be one of the most exciting spaces in the home.’

 So why not be more adventurous with your bathroom space and get creative with colour?
-Scroll down and take inspiration from our colourful bathroom round-up.

-1. Paint the tub a sunny shade
+1. Paint the tub a statement shade

 Before painting the exterior of a bath, you’ll need to prime the surface first.
 If it’s an acrylic bath, use a specialist acrylic primer.
 New cast iron baths often come pre-primed ready for painting, but check with your manufacturer first.